stellargraph/stellargraph/demos/link-prediction/random-walks/README.md

 **BlogCatalog3** can be downloaded from [here.]( http://socialcomputing.asu.edu/datasets/BlogCatalog3)

 The **BlogCatalog3** dataset must be loaded into a `networkx` graph object.
-The `stellargraph` library provides a utility method, `stellargraph.data.loader.load_dataset_BlogCatalog3(location)`, that loads the dataset, and returns a `networkx` graph object.
-Assuming that the **BlogCatalog3** dataset has been downloaded and unzipped in directory `~/data`, the following 3 lines of code will prepare the dataset for use in the below examples.
+The `stellargraph` library provides a utility method, `stellargraph.datasets.BlogCatalog3.load()`, that loads the dataset, and returns a `StellarGraph` graph object.
+The following 3 lines of code will prepare the dataset for use in the below examples.

 ```
 import networkx as nx
 import os
-from stellargraph.data.loader import load_dataset_BlogCatalog3
+from stellargraph.datasets import BlogCatalog3
-g = load_dataset_BlogCatalog3(location='~/data/BlogCatalog-dataset/data/')
+g = BlogCatalog3().load()
-nx.write_gpickle(g, os.path.expanduser('~/data/BlogCatalog3.gpickle'))
+nx.write_gpickle(g.to_networkx(), os.path.expanduser('~/data/BlogCatalog3.gpickle'))
 ```